Fit and Well Logo

 There are many hidden sources of gluten, I have published an online article about them: Hidden Gluten Sources That May Surprise You.

 It teaches you how to detect hidden sources of gluten in your food.
-A must-read for those who want to avoid gluten (2).
+It is a must-read for those who want to avoid gluten (2).

 Gluten associated disorders

-Gluten provokes several disorders in people who's bodies are sensitive to it.
+Gluten provokes several disorders in people whose bodies are sensitive to it.
 The global prevalence is around 5% of the population.

-Serena, D'Avino, and Fasano (2020) (3) defined as "gluten related disorders" or GRD, those "heterogeneous conditions triggered by ingestion of gluten-containing grains."
+Serena, D'Avino, and Fasano (2020) (3) defined "gluten-related disorders" or GRD, as those "heterogeneous conditions triggered by ingestion of gluten-containing grains."

 There are three main GRDs.